Types of Computable Spaces

 Indexed Space

-Indexed spaces are those in which locations are uniquely referred to by some other system, an “index.”
-Once built, these indices have their own affordances and semantics more efficient to use (or perhaps more relevant to the problem at hand) than the indexed space itself.
+Once built, these indices have their own affordances and semantics that make it more efficient to use (or perhaps more relevant to the problem at hand) than the target space.

 In a spatial context, you could index street intersections with their cross streets, like in Manhattan, where many locations are simply, “Corner of 8th Avenue and 42nd Street,” and the like.
-If we get the index right, we can infer to places and the localities around them.
-Street addresses could serve as a similar index.

 Behind the scenes, the “search index” for engines like Google and Bing make millions of related webpages available to us in milliseconds (with significant computing power to back it, of course).
 A book index is an indexed space, as terms are arranged in an alphabetical list, but the target space is that of lexical text.
 A bookmarking app is a managed index of the Internet we’ve personally traversed.
 A card catalog holds an index of a physical library.
 A contacts list indexes our social graph.